On Fast Simulation of Dynamical System with Neural Vector Enhanced Numerical Solver: Results

-We verify the effectiveness of NeurVec on challenging chaotic systems, including the Hénon--Heiles system, elastic pendulum, and $K$-link pendulum.
+We verify the effectiveness of NeurVec on challenging \rv{complex systems, including the classical chaotic system Hénon--Heiles system, elastic pendulum, and $K$-link pendulum.
+For more challenging systems, such as the Kuramoto-Sivashinsky equation (KSE), please refer to the supplementary materials.}.
 The chaotic system is sensitive to perturbation to the initial state, and small errors are increased exponentially by the dynamics.
 For all of these examples, we generate the testing set using RK4 with step size $1e-4$ while the training set is generated with $\Delta^{\rm F}t=1e-3$.
 The initial conditions are randomly and uniformly sampled on a range of values (see the supplementary material).
 NeurVec is applied to RK4.

 \textbf{(1) Hénon--Heiles system}.
 The Hénon--Heiles system is a Hamiltonian system\cite{feit1984wave} that describes the motion of a body around a center on the $x$-$y$ plane.
 Let $(q_x,q_y)$ and $(p_x,p_y)$ denote the positions and momenta of a particle, respectively.
 The ODE is given by